 The Village of Gurnee Public Works Department’s Snow and Ice Control Plan establishes control methods and procedures for winter weather events, which are designed to reduce threats to public safety and the traveling public.
 The plan enables the Public Works Department to plan, prepare and execute snow and ice control operations.
 The procedures established provide details pertaining to the personnel, equipment and materials to be used on Village streets.

 The Gurnee Public Works Department is responsible for the Village’s snow and ice control operations on 243 centerline miles of public streets and 328 cul-de-sac and dead end streets within the corporate limits of the Village.
-The Village is divided into 12 snow routes.
+The Village is divided into 11 snow routes.
 Each route is assigned a large truck, which is responsible for the plowing and salting of the primary and secondary roads, and a small truck, which handles the cul-de-sac and dead end streets.
 View a map of the Village's snow routes at http://webmaps.gurnee.il.us/PublicGallery/index.html.

 The Village does not maintain any roads that fall under the jurisdiction of other agencies.
 Route 132 (Grand Avenue), Route 21 (Milwaukee Avenue), Route 41, Route 45 and Route 120 (Belvidere Road) are maintained by the Illinois Department of Transportation (847-244-0034).
 Hunt Club Road, Washington Street, O'Plaine Road, Gages Lake Road, Stearns School Road east of Dilleys Road, Dilleys Road north of Route 132, Greenleaf Street south of Washington Street and Delany Road north of Route 41 are maintained by the Lake County Division of Transportation (847-362-3950).